chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 The ``const`` intent includes the possibilty for the implementation to optimize by passing some or all of the referred-to data by value.
-As such, it is appropriate when the referred-to value will not be modified anywhere within the routine and additionally the referred-to value will not be modified by other means such as aliasing references.
+As such, it is appropriate when the referred-to value will not be modified anywhere within the function and additionally the referred-to value will not be modified by other means such as aliasing references.

-Additionally, the ``const`` intent communicates to the compiler that it can make several assumptions to aid optimization within the routine using a ``const`` formal:
+Additionally, the ``const`` intent communicates to the compiler that it can make several assumptions to aid optimization within the function using a ``const`` formal:

  * the value referred to by such a formal argument will not be modified